Legal covenants often cause excessive property taxation for mall owners that are looking to redevelop.

 Unrecorded operating agreements govern the relationship between individual anchors and the mall owner.
 Terms typically address tenancy, hours of operation, required years of operation under a specified tradename and the size of each anchor and the mall.
 Operating agreements also generally restrict the size and construction of improvements on the anchor pad and regulate usage.

-The common party to these agreements is the mall owner, making it the logical purchaser when an anchor looks to sell.
+The common party to these agreements is the mall owner, making the mall owner the logical purchaser when an anchor looks to sell.
 The potential economic return on any proposed redevelopment must be sufficient to encourage an entrepreneur to take the redevelopment risk for the mall and/or anchors.

-The anchor pad may not even be worth its unimproved land value since its use is restricted to retail under the REAs and operating agreements.
+The anchor pad may not even be worth its unimproved land value since its use is restricted under the REAs and operating agreements to retail.

 Property tax implications